tripzero/icarus/README.md

 # **Maximum power point tracking (MPPT)**
 *Intel OSTC DollHouse Solar Panel Demo*

+##Description
-The goal of this project is to intergrate Pysolar API with python code w/ mraa-bindings to move actuators thereby allowing for maximum solar panel efficency according to the sun's position.
+The goal of this project is to showcase Iotivity 0.9.1 as middleware platform--a means of communication with Project Icarus.
+This project intergrates Pysolar API w/ mraa-bindings to move actuators thereby allowing for maximum solar panel efficency according to the sun's position.
+A NodeJS websocket is utilized as an intermediate between Iotivity and Python-based Icarus.
 Pulse width modification (pwm) is used to move the actuator variably.